SchneiderPeeps

 For lemon sugar, use the zest of 1 lemon to about 1-1.5 cups of sugar.

-Spread the lemon salt or lemon sugar out on parchment paper and put in oven on a very low temp (135°F degrees) for about 10 minutes.
+Spread the lemon salt or lemon sugar out on parchment paper and put in dehydrator on a low temp (125°F degrees) for about 10 minutes.

 How to store dried lemons